How to Run No-Bot Meetings on Mac (Without Losing the Notes)

 Rolling out the policy: a four-step plan

-A policy that nobody adopts is worse than no policy at all.
-Here is how to make "no bots" stick.
+A policy nobody adopts is worse than no policy at all.
+Here's how to make "no bots" stick.

 1. Audit the current state